felixbroch/Final-year-master-project/README.md

 ## Project Overview

 This repository contains the implementation of a dynamic pricing dashboard that makes sophisticated pricing optimisation accessible to retailers through a transparent and user-friendly interface.
 The project addresses the challenge of making advanced pricing strategies available to businesses without requiring extensive technical expertise or resources.
+This project represents my submission to validate my master of engineering at Imperial College London in 2024.

 ### Background and Motivation